 To date, the site is now clear of malware and no longer links to online pharmaceutical sites in its SERPs.
 As well, the site’s service users are no longer receiving spam.

 The client was impressed with the speed in which the problem was cleared and have confidence the site is protected.
-From my perspective, the Sucuri Antivirus and Sucuri Firewall are two more products that I can offer my clients who wish for security of their website.
+From my perspective, the Sucuri Platform and Sucuri Firewall are two more products that I can offer my clients who wish for security of their website.